louisleroy5/trnslator/docs/unix_users.rst

 For more information about Wine installation, you can visit the following website: https://www.davidbaumgold.com/tutorials/wine-mac/

-Using WINE with ``translater convert`` command
+Using WINE with ``trnslator convert`` command
 ----------------------------------------------

 The IDF to BUI converter uses an executable installed with TRNSYS (which is Windows only).
-Users that have bought TRNSYS can copy the trnsidf.exe executable to their UNIX machine (MacOs or Linux) and invoke the `translater convert` command with the :option:`--trnsidf_exe` option.
+Users that have bought TRNSYS can copy the trnsidf.exe executable to their UNIX machine (MacOs or Linux) and invoke the `trnslator convert` command with the :option:`--trnsidf_exe` option.

 Example:

 .. code-block:: python

-    translater convert --trnsidf-exe "<path to executable on UNIX machine>" "<path to IDF file>"
+    trnslator convert --trnsidf-exe "<path to executable on UNIX machine>" "<path to IDF file>"

 You can find the executable trnsidf.exe in the TRNSYS default installation folder:
 `C:\\TRNSYS18\\Building\\trnsIDF`